Johnny Depp's former business managers countersue over living expenses

 Johnny Depp’s former business managers are suing the actor, claiming his lavish spending is to blame for his recent financial trouble.

-The countersuit filed in Los Angeles Superior Court by the Management Group comes about two weeks after Depp sued the company alleging it grossly mismanaged his earnings.
+The countersuit filed in Los Angeles Superior Court by the Management Group comes about two weeks after Johnny sued the company alleging it grossly mismanaged his earnings.

-The new filing alleges Depp was spending more than 2 million dollars a month on living expenses and refused to heed calls from his business managers to control his spending.
+The new filing alleges Johnny was spending more than 2 million dollars (£1.6 million) a month on living expenses and refused to heed calls from his business managers to control his spending.

-Depp's lawsuit filed on January 13 seeks more than 25 million dollars, while his former business managers are primarily seeking 560,000 dollars they say they are owed in unpaid fees and also a judge's ruling that the actor is to blame for his financial troubles.
+Johnny’s lawsuit filed on January 13 seeks more than 25 million dollars (£20 million), while his former business managers are primarily seeking 560,000 dollars (£445,000) they say they are owed in unpaid fees and also a judge’s ruling that the actor is to blame for his financial troubles.

-The new lawsuit said Depp paid more than 75 million dollars to buy and maintain 14 homes, including a French chateau and a chain of islands in the Bahamas.
+The new lawsuit said Johnny paid more than 75 million dollars (£60 million) to buy and maintain 14 homes, including a French chateau and a chain of islands in the Bahamas.

 He also spent heavily to buy a 150ft yacht, fly on private jets and cultivate collections of fine art and Hollywood memorabilia requiring 12 storage facilities to maintain, the lawsuit said.